thombergs/cdc-workshop/README.md

 ## The Tasks in this Workshop

-**Select a consumer / provider combination** from the table below and follow the instructions to set up a consumer, a provider and a contract between them.
+Select a valid consumer / provider combination from the table below and follow the instructions to set up a consumer, a provider and a contract between them.

 | | Spring MVC Provider with Pact | Spring MVC Provider with Spring Cloud Contract|